 If the amount of sunscreen that ends up in the ocean each year is anything to go on, then it would appear that skin cancer prevention campaigns are paying off.
-On a global scale, we apply enough sunscreen annually for 25,000 tonnes of it to end up in the ocean says Nicolas Imbert, executive director of Green Cross France.
+On a global scale we apply enough sunscreen annually for 25,000 tons of it to end up in the ocean says Nicolas Imbert, executive director of Green Cross France.

 While that is good news for our skins, it also means we’re having an enormous environmental impact on ocean life.
-Most sunscreen on the market contains ingredients such as oxybenzone, avobenzone, octisalate, octocrylene, homosalate, and octinoxate.
-These ingredients produce chemical reactions that protect the skin from harmful rays, but some of them are also “toxic to the symbiotic algae that live within corals”.
+Most sunscreens on the market contain ingredients such as oxybenzone, avobenzone, octisalate, octocrylene, homosalate, and octinoxate.
+These ingredients produce chemical reactions that protect the skin from harmful rays, but some of them are also “toxic to the symbiotic algae that live within corals.”
 A 2008 study revealed that “sunscreens, by promoting viral infection, potentially play an important role in coral bleaching in areas prone to high levels of recreational use by humans.”
-It was for this very reason that, on May 1st, Hawaii passed a bill to ban the sunscreens that are harmful to these ecosystems.
+It was for this very reason that, in May 2018, Hawaii passed a bill to ban the sunscreens that are harmful to these ecosystems.

 Luckily, mineral sunscreen is a good alternative to chemical sunscreen.
 It uses active mineral agents such as zinc oxide and titanium dioxide to reflect the sun’s light away from the skin.
 Not only are the ingredients in mineral sunscreen safer for humans (oxybenzone, the most common ingredient in chemical sunscreens, has been linked to allergies, hormone disruption, and cell damage, while zinc oxide is the only active sunscreen ingredient approved for use on children by the FDA), but mineral sunscreens are also safer for the environment.

-It would be convenient if choosing a sunscreen were as simple as “chemical equals bad and mineral equals good”.
-With so much to take into consideration, it can be complicated to make the right choice as a consumer, so here are 7 reef-safe (read non-nano zinc oxide) sunscreens to wear this summer:
+It would be convenient if choosing a sunscreen were as simple as “chemical equals bad and mineral equals good.”
+With so much to take into consideration, it can be complicated to make the right choice as a consumer, so here are 11 reef-safe (read: non-nano zinc oxide) sunscreens to wear this summer.

 1. All Good — SPF 50+ Water Resistant Zinc Sunscreen Butter